ton-community/tutorials/03-client/index.md

 The first usage pattern of our dapp would be through a regular web browser.
 Our frontend would be hosted on some domain using a service like [GitHub Pages](https://pages.github.com/).
 End-users would input the dapp URL in their favorite web browser and access our dapp using HTML and JavaScript.
 This is quite standard.

 The second usage pattern is a bit more special.
 Since TON Blockchain complements the Telegram messenger, we will also want to embed our dapp right into the Telegram app itself.
-Telegram provides special API for building [Telegam Web Apps](https://core.telegram.org/bots/webapps) (TWAs).
+Telegram provides special API for building [Telegam Mini Apps](https://core.telegram.org/bots/webapps) (TMAs).
 These tiny apps closely resemble websites and also rely on HTML and JavaScript.
 They normally run within the context of a Telegram bot and provide a sleek user experience without ever leaving the host Telegram app.

 <video src="https://ton-community.github.io/tutorials/assets/twa.mp4" loop muted autoplay playsinline width=300></video><br>